Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - Teleporters between maps will now properly show whether the destination map is mirrored or not (The arrow in the icon will point left for mirrored maps, or right for normal maps).
 - Beheaded corpses in GMDX that are trying to zombify will no longer cause error messages, but will also no longer try to be reanimated.
 Zombie rules say that if the head is gone, they can't come back.
 - Non-Vanilla mods can now use the fully enhanced Randomizer "Show Classes" window in the "Legend" cheat window.
+- Non-Vanilla mods now get an "open doors" symbol in elevators with an "open door" button.
+- In GMDX, the button behind the Flight Deck door in the Hong Kong Helibase (Mission 6) now actually opens the flight deck door instead of a vent in the barracks.
 - New Bingo Goals:
   - "Advertising Works!": Look at enough advertising billboards through the game with binoculars or a scope.
   - "Support Local Business": Look at enough "Old China Hand" signs through Hong Kong with binoculars or a scope.